 Further back down the hill is a memorial stone to five military men whose bodies were interred here for only the briefest of time.
 Had the plans of Claus Schenk Graf von Stauffenberg and his co-conspirators succeeded on the 20th July 1944, the course of history would have changed dramatically.

 It was a simple plan—assassinate Hitler by planting a bomb in his secret forest headquarters.
 The plot, as we know, failed and von Stauffenberg together with the others were shot by firing squad in the courtyard of the Bendler Block on the morning of the 21st July.

 Heading back up the hill, stories from 65 years ago come face to face with those of the here and now.
 It would take a very hard heart indeed not to be moved by the Garten der Sternenkinder, the Garden of The Star Children.

 Created in 2011, this is a space for the little ones who didn’t make it.
-Tiny memorials, some bearing the same date of birth as death and many created by the child’s older siblings, are set out in a star shape around a central tree.
+Tiny memorials, some bearing the same date for their birth and death, and many created by the child’s older siblings, are set out in a star shape around a central tree.
 Amongst the pomp and grandiosity of some of the memorials in this graveyard, these small stories are as important as any others and a deeply affecting experience.

 One of the most surprising aspects of Alter St-Matthäus-Kirkhof is the presence of a thriving cafe-bar and nursery, Cafe Finovo.
-It was opened six years ago by entertainer and aids activist Bernd Boßmann and his business partner Nicole Hoffman.
+It was opened six years ago by entertainer and Aids activist Bernd Boßmann and his business partner Nicole Hoffman.
 In addition to its everyday fare of coffee, cake and soup, it offers spaces for historical society meetings, group workshops and funerals.
 Regular walking tours of the graveyard and surrounding area start and finish here.

-Note: This location also features in our Three Peaks Challenge article, which you can read here.
+This location also features in our Three Peaks Challenge article, which you can read here.